 Always turn back on the security protection on your Windows 10 system for keeping everything safe and secured all the time.

 Speaking of antivirus tools, we strongly suggest you to check out some of the best antivirus software for your Windows PC before falling prey to ScanGuard.
-Also, we recommend trying out this tool that will remove viruses and repair the damage done by them.

 3. Run your programs with administrator rights